Robert Derby

 NETSCOUT believes network visibility is foundational to cybersecurity because you can't protect yourself from what you can't see.
 NETSCOUT solutions deliver "Visibility Without Borders" through cutting-edge technology of scalable Deep Packet Inspection (DPI) and Adaptive Service Intelligence (ASI), which converts raw network packets into a rich source of locally stored, compressed packets and layer 2-7 metadata in real-time.

-NETSCOUT uses this market-leading, patented technology to offer a scalable DPI-based network detection and response (NDR) solution known as Omnis Cyber Intelligence.
+NETSCOUT uses this market-leading, patented technology to offer a scalable DPI-based network detection and response (NDR) platform known as Omnis Cyber Intelligence.
 NETSCOUT gives you the most comprehensive attack surface observability in the industry and provides continuous intelligence, with real-time detection of all network activity so that you can halt attackers in their tracks.